-Define this macro if the location where a function argument is passed depends on whether or not it is a named argument.
+Define this macro to be a nonzero value if the location where a function argument is passed depends on whether or not it is a named argument.

 This macro controls how the named argument to FUNCTION\ARG is set for varargs and stdarg functions.
-With this macro defined, the named argument is always true for named arguments, and false for unnamed arguments.
-If this is not defined, but SETUP\INCOMING\VARARGS is defined, then all arguments are treated as named.
+If this macro returns a nonzero value, the named argument is always true for named arguments, and false for unnamed arguments.
+If it returns a value of zero, but SETUP\INCOMING\VARARGS is defined, then all arguments are treated as named.
 Otherwise, all named arguments except the last are treated as named.